 Dean and Cauvin Trust provide a range of supports to young people making the transition from being looked after and accommodated to living independently in the community.
 We provide a range of supported residential placements and single supported tenancies to young people between the ages of 15 and 21 years and offer a ‘Continuum of care’ based on early intervention and relationship building to young people through our dedicated Through-care and Aftercare Service.

 Our residential service at Cauvin House provides accommodation to young parents and their children offering parenting support and assessment, in order to keep families together.
-With a Community base care and support package provided from the Through-care and Aftercare Service at the end of the residential placement.
+We also offer a community base care and support package provided from the Through-care and Aftercare Service at the end of the residential placement.